artivis/artivis.github.io/content/post/2020/dotfiles.md

 (both at the same time if you are lucky), we love to tweak our environment to our taste and needs.
-Change the UX, create some aliases, use some dark theme and what not, most if not all of these is saved in some configuration files somewhere.
+Change the UX, create some aliases, use some dark theme and what not, most if not all of these are saved in some configuration files somewhere.
 And since we spent so much time making a home for ourselves, wouldn't it be great if we could quickly set it up again on a different computer?
 Change the house but keep the furniture and decorations?